fatiando/pooch/doc/install.rst

 Installing with conda
 ---------------------

-You can install garage using the `conda package manager <https://conda.io/>`__ that comes with the Anaconda distribution::
+You can install pooch using the `conda package manager <https://conda.io/>`__ that comes with the Anaconda distribution::

-    conda install garage --channel conda-forge
+    conda install pooch --channel conda-forge

 Installing with pip